 Co-Founder and Chief Executive Oddity

 I originally worked in editorial – like the majority of the HOO team – which has been pretty useful.
-Not knowing the ‘traditional’ ways of doing advertising means we’re free to break the rules.
+Not following the status quo means we’re free to break the rules.
 Why does it take 9 months and 100 people to make a 60 second TV ad?
 No idea.
 It shouldn’t.
 So we don’t.

 Darren